Editing vs proofreading

-Editing takes place while the content is being developed, before it is finalised. re the approved text goes to layout and design.
-Editing takes place on draft text – and final version is approved text.
+Editing takes place while the content is being developed, before it is finalised, before the approved text goes to layout and design.
+Editing takes place on draft text – and the final version is approved text.

 Proofreading happens after the approved and final text has been through the layout and design phase.

 Editors typically work with documents in MS Word format.
 The editor makes the changes directly within the Word file.
 Their output is a file with Track Changes showing suggested amendments.

 MS Word is the preferred software as it allows the editor to make changes across the entire document to styles, default language (which can affect spelling) and layout, and to implement in-built functions to create a table of contents, lists of tables and figures, and automatic numbering for references, tables, figures, endnotes, footnotes, numbering systems.

 Proofreaders typically work with documents in portable document format (PDF) that have been exported from desktop publishing (design) software such as Adobe InDesign (the most common), MS Publisher, Affinity Publisher and QuarkXPress.